metacollin/homebrew-kicad/README.md

                       # Requires building --HEAD

 --without-python      # If you're afraid of danger noodles.

---with-nice-curves    # Quadruples number of polys or segments used for curves and circles visually
-                      # and in plot files (gerbers).

 --HEAD                # Builds the latest development version of KiCad.